International Hybrid-Technical

 Mitigation

-RSI is mitigated through (A) model registration (slowing releases via voting), (B) model architecture templates (C) pre-workload safeguards (via TCMEs) and (D) compute budgets.
+RSI is mitigated through (A) model registration (slowing releases via voting), (B) model architecture templates (C) pre-workload guardrails (via TCMEs) and (D) compute budgets.
 It is important to note that total elimination of these concerns is not feasible given the development of novel architectures and algorithmic improvements. - Phase Detection:

 Reliably detecting a model's Phase requires adjustments, and may even become infeasible as architectures and hardware advance.Pre-train Post-train Inference Data Used Massive, raw, unlabeled corpus (web, books, etc.) Small, curated/labeled & task/instructional data User/user scenario input Compute Very high (multi-week/month cluster jobs, huge GPU fleets) Much lower (hours to days, single/few GPUs) Very low (real-time or near real-time) Precision FP16/BF16 (float, mixed precision for gradients) Often FP16/BF16, sometimes lower (efficient tuning) FP8/INT8 (quantized for efficiency) Memory Usage Extremely high (80–141GB+ per GPU, multi-node) Moderate/high (but often single node/fewer GPUs) Low (10–20GB per GPU typical) Batch Size Large (512–4096+ for throughput) Smaller (8–128, stability/convergence focus) Small (1–32 for low latency) Latency focus Prioritizes throughput, not latency Throughput focus, latency not critical Low latency (<1s, <100ms per query) Energy Use Extremely high (100s kWh to MWh total) Much lower (1–10% of pre-training consumption) Very low (watts per query) Accelerators Full multi-GPU with NVLink, top-end GPU clusters Single/few GPUs (no or minimal NVLink) Any GPU/CPU, efficiency prioritized Workload Type Forward & backward (backprop), full parameter updates Same; may use only a subset (adapters/LoRA/PEFT) Forward pass only Duration Weeks–months (large runs) Hours–days (sometimes weeks for large/continual) Milliseconds–seconds per query Output Foundational (“base”) model, not user-ready Aligned/specialized, user-ready model Answers, completions, predictions